 2.“Of all the families of the earth, I have known only you.
 Therefore will I visit all your iniquities upon you.”

-3. Can two walk together without meeting?
+3. Can two walk together without agreeing to meet?

 5. Will a bird be caught in a snare on the ground when there is no bait for it?
 Will a man take up a snare from the ground when he has caught nothing at all?